HL7/ImmunizationFHIRDS/source/pages/index.md

 ## Introduction

-The Immunization Decision Support Forecast Implementation Guide is based on [FHIR Version R4] and defines the minimum conformance requirements for implementations.
+The Immunization Decision Support Forecast (ImmDS) Implementation Guide is based on [FHIR Version R4] and defines the minimum conformance requirements for implementations.

 ----